“Now, isn’t this wonderful?” Chaos asks with an old-fashioned pat on the lap.

 Order wipes herself down as she fires a surprised glance his way.
-She gulps down her food to talk like a normal person, let alone someone of her stature.
+She gulps down her food to talk like a normal person, let alone someone of her immense social stature.
 “You’re kidding.”

 He shakes his head.
 “There was no broadcast.
 At the time I was expected to see it on Greed’s networks, every single kingdom, city and town had some kind of broadcast attack.
 Instead every channel on the planet showed something called the ‘Puppet Minion Puppet Pals Puppet Show’,” he explains.

 The white-haired masteress’ eyes sharpen with recollection.
 That smile on Dimensionomancy Infrastructure Minion’s face was his usual, as he is usually always ahead of the curve.